lboleslavsky/ypijs-php-wp/README.md

 Widgets
 -------------------
--Place the widget to specified content panel and set corresponding options.
+- Place the widget to specified content panel and set corresponding options.
 There are two kinds of widgets.

 **YPI Avatar**
 - Avatar